graysonarts/writing/august2015/draft.md

 "Are you going to allow me to get the diagnostics report willingly?"

 "Yes."
 He holds out his left wrist, and she takes it.
-Her fingers travel lightly across his skin.
-"Damn her" he thinks as a tingle travels down his spine.
+Her fingers travel lightly across his skin.  *Damn her* a tingle travels down his spine.

 She removes a small device from her pocket.
 It's a nondescript black box with two wires dangling from it.
 She places the wires on each side of his wrist, and swipes the cover of the box.
 "Remember, this will hurt a little."
 She presses the red X that has appeared on the box, and all of Dominic's muscles tense, eyes clenching against the pain.